Tiendil/brigid/test-content/posts/2024-02-16-basic-rendering/en.md

 Here will be examples of basic elements rendering.
 Under the cut.

+This post is also test series functionality:

+/// brigid-series
+tag = "basic"
+///

 <!-- more -->

 Header 1 is not allowed in the post body, it is reserved for the title.